neuroscout/neuroscout/docs/builder/index.md

+# Sign Up

+First things first, you need to register for an account on [neuroscout.org](https://www.neuroscout.org).

+Currently, there are two supported options, the choice is yours!

+- Create an account using an email address and password (old fashioned way).
+- Use Google single sign on.

+If you create an account with us, you'll be asked to validate your email, as usual.

+!!!
+Note
+    Accounts are linked using email addresses.
+Signing up twice using the same email address, will result in a single account.

+Once you've logged in, launch the [analysis builder](builder.md) using the `New Analysis` navigation button.

 # Overview

-When you create a new analysis, you'll launch the analysis builder.
-You'll sequentially advance through tabs in the builder as you define your analysis.
+In the analysis builder, you'll sequentially advance through tabs as you define your analysis.
 Later in the process, you can always go back to tabs that you've previously encountered, and make modifications.

-The first step after creating a new analysis is to give it a `name`.
+In the `Overview` tab, the first step is to give your analysis a `name`.
 This doesn't have to be a unique name (although that might be helpful), and you can always change it later.

 Optionally, also give your analysis a `description`.
 If you make many analyses, this could be very helpful.